jeloi/huely/README.md

 Huely
 =====

-A tool to pull the hex, rgb, and rgba values out of any code/text and visualize them in a palette.
+A tool to pull the Hex, RGB, and RGBA values out of any text and visualize them in an organizable palette.

 Built for anyone who works with digital color.